 - Data for static tables e.g. zip codes, countries etc. that won’t change over time

-By switching the View to Structure, check the desired schema objects and only these will be subjected to the process of committing to source control:
+Upon loading a database with its objects and data, by switching the View to Structure, check the desired schema objects and only these will be subjected to the process of committing to source control:

 By changing the View to Data, choose tables with data that won’t change aka Static data:

 Save the project using the Save button from the main toolbar.
 For the purpose of the article the project will be named as MyDatabase.axsc: